-- template string The template file to be rendered, e.g. my_plugin.html.
-Datasette will search for this file first in the --template-dir= location, if it was specified - then in the plugin's bundled templates and finally in Datasette's set of default templates. - context None or a Python dictionary The context variables to pass to the template. - request request object or None If you pass a Datasette request object here it will be made available to the template.
+template - string, list of strings or jinja2.
+Template The template file to be rendered, e.g. my_plugin.html.
+Datasette will search for this file first in the --template-dir= location, if it was specified - then in the plugin's bundled templates and finally in Datasette's set of default templates.